Owning a chinchilla is a fantastic experience.

 Your goal, in the beginning, is to simply demonstrate to your chinchilla that you are safe, friendly, and someone they want to be around.

-Don’t corner or chase your chinchilla, and don’t always pick your chinchilla up just to return them to the cage.
+Don’t corner or chase your chinchilla.
+And don’t only pick your chinchilla when you need to return it to the cage.

 Chinchillas love their time out of the cage.